 9.5 km one way

 Park at Kekuli Bay Provincial Park and head south along Kal Lake.
-Along the way you ride past beautiful homes, camp grounds and roll under an old trestle; the scenery is fabulous!
+Along the way you ride past beautiful homes, campgrounds and roll under an old trestle.
+The scenery is fabulous!
 9.5 km later you find yourself in Oyama.

-We like to stop for lunch at OKF Grill because it’s quick and right on the trail but Pane Vino Pizzeria is some kind of awesome-ness if you’re in the mood for Italian.
+We like to stop for lunch at OKF Grill because it’s quick and right on the trail, but Pane Vino Pizzeria is some kind of awesome-ness if you’re in the mood for Italian.

-There are also several things to do while you’re in Oyama.
-Fresh produce at Gatzke’s, beach time, or check out Prairie Folk Farmery!
+There are also several things to do while you’re in Oyama: Fresh produce at Gatzke’s, beach time, or check out Prairie Folk Farmery!

 Wood Lake Loop

 We like to stop at Turtle Bay Pub.
-They have an awesome patio on the maria -or- an area inside for those under 19 with a huge fish tank, coloring and highchairs.
+They have an awesome patio on the maria -or- an area inside for those under 19 with a huge fish tank, colouring, and highchairs.
 The food and cocktails are always great.
 If you’re in the mood for sushi or Greek, there are also some awesome eats close by.

 Following Woodsdale Road will loop you around the South end of the lake to the Rail Trail.
 At the head of the lake is a beautiful beach and playground at Beasley Park.
 This is an awesome spot if you’ve packed a picnic, need a cool off or just want to take a break.

 Swing a left onto the Rail Trail and you’re pointed back to Oyama.
-On this side (the East side) of the lake it’s gravel and there is a lot of shade.
+On this side (the east side) of the lake it’s gravel and there is a lot of shade.
 You’ll pass a waterfall and orchards as you make your way back to your parking spot.